Strata of discriminantal arrangements: Codimension two strata having multiplicity 3

-there exists a generic arrangement $\A^0$ of $n$ hyperplanes in $\CC^k$ such that restriction of trace $H_{\infty} \cap \A^0$ of $\A^0$ on intersection of its $t$ hyperplanes is dependent.
-By Lemma \ref{lem:rest} the discriminantal arrangement corresponding to such $\A$ will admit required stratum.
-Given $(n,k)\in \NN^2$, the relation (\ref{dep:rel}) has unique solution $s=n-k-1,t=3k-2n+3$ which satisfies $s\ge 2, t\ge 0$ iff
+consider a general position arrangement $\A^0$ of $n$ hyperplanes in $\CC^k$ such that the restriction of trace $\A_{\infty}$ of $\A^0$ on intersection of its $t$ hyperplanes is dependent.
+By Lemma \ref{lem:rest}, the discriminantal arrangement corresponding to such $\A^0$ will admit the required stratum.
+Given $(n,k)\in \NN^2$, the relation (\ref{dep:rel}) has a unique solution $s=n-k-1,t=3k-2n+3$ which satisfies $s\ge 2, t\ge 0$ iff